fortheusers/hb-appstore/README.md

 See [get's instructions](https://github.com/fortheusers/get#setting-up-repos) for setting up a repository.
 All repo JSON data and package zips are designed to be statically hosted as files, with no explicit backend logic.

 For more information on the API and self-hosting, see: [hb-app.store/api-info](https://hb-app.store/api-info)

-## Compiling
-This program is written using [Chesto](https://github.com/fortheusers/chesto) and has dependencies on libcurl, libget, and zlib.
-The chesto and libget libraries are included in this repo as submodules.

-Pre-compiled builds off the main branch can be downloaded [here](https://nightly.link/fortheusers/hb-appstore/workflows/main/main) without signing in.

-### Instructions
-Detailed build instructions for specific platforms can be found in [Compiling.md](https://github.com/fortheusers/hb-appstore/blob/main/docs/Compiling.md).

-In general, clone the repository recursively (with `git clone --recursive`) and run `make`, after installing the required platform dependencies.

 ## License
 This software is licensed under the GPLv3.